brettohland/ampersandsoftworks.com/content/posts/date-and-formatstyle-and-you.md

 **DateStyle** ([Apple Documentation](https://developer.apple.com/documentation/foundation/date/formatstyle/datestyle))

-- `.abbreviated` Displays the shortened localized month, day, and year: `"Feb 22, 2022"`
+- `.abbreviated` Abbreviates the month: `"Feb 22, 2022"`
-- `.complete` Displays the long form of the localized day of the week, the month, the numerical day, and year: `"Tuesday, February 22, 2022"`
+- `.complete` Includes the long form of the weekday: `"Tuesday, February 22, 2022"`
-- `.long` Displays the full length month, day, and year: `"February 22, 2022"`
+- `.long`: Full month, omits weekday: `"February 22, 2022"`
-- `.numeric` Displays the numeric month, numeric day, and numeric year: `"2/22/2022"`
+- `.numeric` Numbers only `"2/22/2022"`
 - `.omitted` Omits from display

 **TimeStyle** ([Apple Documentation](https://developer.apple.com/documentation/foundation/date/formatstyle/timestyle))
-- `.complete` Displays the hour, minute, second, and time zone: `"2:22:22 AM MST"`
+- `.complete` The complete time with time zone: `"2:22:22 AM MST"`
-- `.shortened` Displays the hour, minute, and second: `"2:22 AM"`
+- `.shortened` Hours and minutes only: `"2:22 AM"`
-- `.standard` Displays the hour, minute, second without the time zone: `"2:22:22 AM"`
+- `.standard` Hours, minutes, seconds, no time zone: `"2:22:22 AM"`
 - `.omitted` Omits from display

+You can mix and match the DateStyle and TimeStyle in any way that you'd like:

 ```Swift
 let twosdayDateComponents = DateComponents(